🚽 Toilet Training for Autistic Boys Made Easy

 Positive Rewards

-Star system and celebrations that motivate without overwhelming
+Star system and celebrations that motivate without overwhelming the child.

 šŸ”§